Open SaaS Review 2026: Best Free SaaS Boilerplate

 }

-Wasp generates the boilerplate (auth routes, API wiring, job setup) from these declarations.
-You write the business logic.
+Wasp generates the boilerplate (auth routes, API wiring, job queue setup, database client) from these declarations.
+You write only business logic.
+The generated code is standard React on the client and Node.js on the server.

 The Stripe Integration